metio/terraform-provider-k8s/docs/data-sources/kyverno_io_cluster_cleanup_policy_v2beta1_manifest.md

 Optional:

-- `jmes_path` (String) JMESPath is an optional JSON Match Expression that can be used totransform the JSON response returned from the server.
-For examplea JMESPath of 'items | length(@)' applied to the API server responsefor the URLPath '/apis/apps/v1/deployments' will return the total countof deployments across all namespaces.
+- `jmes_path` (String) JMESPath is an optional JSON Match Expression that can be used to transform the JSON response returned from the server.
+For example a JMESPath of 'items | length(@)' applied to the API server response for the URLPath '/apis/apps/v1/deployments' will return the total count of deployments across all namespaces.

 <a id="nestedatt--spec--context--image_registry"></a>